 However, it is certainly possible for a small town to become a destination that encourages businesses to develop.
 The key is to utilize niche markets that are not being filled elsewhere.
-Small communities like Chelsea must take advantage of local resources such as their location, physical setting and citizens.
+Small communities like Chelsea must take advantage of local resources such as their location, physical setting, existing buildings which may be repurposed, and citizens.
 To identify niche markets and determine how to leverage the town's assets, a comprehensive planning effort must be implemented to guide growth and improve the community.